New-look Arizona Cardinals pick up comeback win vs. Broncos

-New era notes: New-look Cardinals kick off preseason with comeback win vs. Broncos
+New era notes: Cardinals kick off preseason with comeback win vs. Broncos

 (AP Photo/Matt York)